redhat-cip/dci-ui/README.md

 Source code for dci user interface. [https://distributed-ci.io](https://distributed-ci.io) dci-ui is a static web app pluggable through CORS on a DCI server.

+## Work In Progress

+We are currently migrating DCI from AngularJS to React.
+The bundle size optimization was removed.

 ## Getting started

 To run the app in development mode follow those steps: